 - During the join/renew process you can list all of the events you own through our online system.
 You will then be able to print the screen of the events you have report.
 The system will generate an invoice for dues and insurance for all owned events reported at the time of joining/renewing.
 Review the instructions below the Join/Renew button at the bottom of the page.

-- If you DO NOT own the event, and are simply providing timing or finish-line services to a client, DO NOT add these events for insurance purposes.
+- If you DO NOT own the event and are simply providing timing or finish-line services to a client, DO NOT add these events for insurance purposes.
 The insurance policy covers liability for event OWNERS.
-Timing services are not covered through this policy.
+Timing services are not covered by this policy.
 The RRCA offers a business insurance policy for RRCA Certified Race Directors to cover timing service activities and other services for non-owned events.

 - All event management companies are required to obtain waivers of liability from their event participants.
 Your waiver should be specific to your events.
 Find sample waivers.

 - List your events on the RRCA event calendar for insurance reporting purposes.
 Joining the RRCA as an event management company does not automatically post your events on the RRCA Calendar.
 It is your responsibility to list the events on the calendar.

 - Request additional insured certificates for your events as needed using our online request form.
 You may only request certificates for events that you OWN and have reported to the RRCA and paid to insure.
 Additional insurance certificate requests are only accepted using the online form.
 Please do not contact the RRCA or Star Insurance by email to request a certificate.